 Businesses that are permitted to operate, or premises that are allowed to open, must do so safely in a way that complies with the Coronavirus Regulations, in addition to other legal obligations imposed on employers (such as health and safety legislation).

-This is a short summary of the five key steps all those responsible for work in Wales should implement to help us Keep Wales Safe – together.
+This is a short summary of the three key steps all those responsible for work in Wales should implement to help us Keep Wales Safe – together.
 It complements all other guidance.

 For a more detailed explanation of each step please click here.